d3media/dsp-suite-segment-service/README.md

 ### Include/exclude users from a given segment

-You can include/exclude users from a given segment by sending a list of them to our service.
+You can include/exclude users from a given segment by sending a `segment` update file.
 That request will create an update job in our system.
-This service accepts two files `include` and `exclude`.
-Both are a newline `\n` delimited lists of d3 media user IDs.

-A sample file:
+A sample segment update file:

 ```
-user1
-user2
-user3
+user1:-1
+user2:120
+user3:0
 ```

-You can call this services with both files or just one.
+The format is: `d3 user id:lifetime` where the lifetime (specified in minutes) is:
+* 0 means that the user will be never removed from this segment
+* -1 means that the user will be removed from this segment.
+* Time to live (TTL) expressed in seconds, ie: 30 means 30 seconds

 Here is curl example.

 ```
 advertiser_id=a0
 segment_id=a0g0
 curl -v -H "$auth" \
--F "include=@file1" \
--F "exclude=@file2" \
+-F "segment=@segment" \
 "https://dsp-suite.ligamatic.com/advertisers/${advertiser_id}/segments/${segment_id}"
 ```
+*IMPORTANT* the file name must be `segment`, the delimiter must be colons `:`.

 If everything went fine you will receive a status 201 and a *status link header*